Moelf/Pokemon-analysis/README.md

 # Pokemon-analysis
-Analysis on the pokemon dataset from Kaggle
+Analysis on the pokemon dataset from Kaggle.
+Dataset can be found at: https://www.kaggle.com/rounakbanik/pokemon